Collaborate with Raptor

 **Please note that chapbooks often disqualify poets from applying for First Book Award contests.
 If you are an unpublished author hoping to submit your manuscript for one or several contests, be sure to let me know the publishing requirements so that we can see if collaborating with Raptor is possible/ look for loopholes.

 Non-Profit/ 501(c)3: $5000 plus materials (paper, fabrics, ink, thread), with an initial $2500 deposit.
 Materials reimbursement and balance due upon completion of the project in order for books to be delivered.
 Clients based in New York City are eligible for free delivery.
 Outside of the 5 boroughs, the client is responsible for shipping costs.
+Collaborators who engage with this model are wholly responsible for pricing and selling their books.

 For-Profit Organizations/ Colleges and Universities: $6000 plus materials (paper, fabrics, ink, thread), with an initial $3000 deposit.
 Materials reimbursement and balance due upon completion of the project in order for books to be delivered.
 Clients based in New York City are eligible for free delivery.
 Outside of the 5 boroughs, the client is responsible for shipping costs.
+Collaborators who engage with this model are wholly responsible for pricing and selling their books.

 About our books

-Our most recent book is a collaboration with the already felt project, a “year-long revolt centering queer and trans Black poets and poets of color.”
+In 2021, we collaborated with the already felt project, a “year-long revolt centering queer and trans Black poets and poets of color.”
 Curators Alexis Aceves Garcia, Devyn Mañibo, and danilo machado commissioned Raptor to design and bind volume 1 of their chapbook series, which was published in May, 2021.
 More information can be found at alreadyfelt [dot] com, and on our Already Felt books page.

 Raptor produces a zine series called Headspace, for which pieces are solicited, edited, and published largely by our founder.
 MACK, our latest, is a book about kissing.